Friday, September 28

-Presented in alignment with Art Design Chicago and the Terra Foundation for American Art, the program will trace select artistic and design legacies produced in the city, spanning from 1968–2018, as well as their impact on the larger social, aesthetic, and cultural movements from the twentieth-century to the present.
-Entitled Present Histories: Art & Design in Chicago, the Symposium will trace the provocative positions that Chicago’s alternative models have shaped, and continue to impact internationally, across fields of art, design, and culture.
-Looking at the term ‘present’—both as an act of portrayal and demonstration, as well as a tense, of being current—the Symposium will focus on how certain movements founded in the city have been generated, assimilated, and reimagined in our contemporary moment.
-Resisting a linear canon of art history, the Symposium will question how these histories have been woven into the fabric of mainstream consciousness, and have been reconsidered anew, featuring panels, performative interventions, screenings, and book signings with some the city’s most influential creative figures.
+Presented in alignment with Art Design Chicago and the Terra Foundation for American Art, the program traced select artistic and design legacies produced in the city, spanning from 1968–2018, as well as their impact on the larger social, aesthetic, and cultural movements from the twentieth-century to the present.
+Entitled Present Histories: Art & Design in Chicago, the Symposium traced the provocative positions that Chicago’s alternative models have shaped, and continue to impact internationally, across fields of art, design, and culture.
+Looking at the term ‘present’—both as an act of portrayal and demonstration, as well as a tense, of being current—the Symposium focused on how certain movements founded in the city have been generated, assimilated, and reimagined in our contemporary moment.
+Resisting a linear canon of art history, the Symposium questioned how these histories have been woven into the fabric of mainstream consciousness, and have been reconsidered anew, featuring panels, performative interventions, screenings, and book signings with some the city’s most influential creative figures.
 Presented in partnership with the Terra Foundation for American Art and Art Design Chicago.

 Brendan Fernandes | In Conversation with Sarah Thornton

-As the first discussion of the program, author and sociologist of culture Sarah Thornton will interview Fernandes, tracing the impact of his work, as well as the role of performance in his practice, which questions positions of power, control, and ‘queering space.’
-The Master and Form, took place at the Graham Foundation earlier this year.
+As the first discussion of the program, author and sociologist of culture Sarah Thornton interviewed Fernandes, tracing the impact of his work, as well as the role of performance in his practice, which questions positions of power, control, and ‘queering space.’
+The Master and Form, took place at the Graham Foundation earlier in 2018.
 Révérence features a collaboration with the Joffrey Academy of Dance.
-Presented in conjunction with The Living Mask at the DePaul Art Museum, on view during EXPO ART WEEK through December 16, 2018.
+Presented in conjunction with The Living Mask at the DePaul Art Museum, was view during EXPO ART WEEK through December 16, 2018.

 AfriCOBRA: Chicago in the Age of Black Power